 - Step #4.
 Pay the money in INR to TransferWise

-With TransferWise, you can pay in INR with your debit card or credit card, or send the money to TransferWise Indian bank account using your online banking account.
+With TransferWise, you can pay INR with your debit card or credit card or send the money to TransferWise Indian bank account using your online banking account.

-You might be asked to verify your identity before the transfer is initiated – this is pretty standard security procedure and you can upload your documents when asked.
+You might need to verify your identity before the transfer is initiated – this is a pretty standard security procedure with all money transfer companies.
+You can upload your documents when asked.

-With both InstaReM and TransferWise, sending money from India to the UK doesn’t involve any unnecessary paperwork.
-However, you do need to provide verification documents at the time of sign up which is a one-time task.
+With both InstaReM and Wise (review), sending money from India to the UK doesn’t involve any unnecessary paperwork.
+However, you do need to provide verification documents at sign up which is a one-time task.

 Can you use services offering cash pick-up location?

-Some of the money transfer companies give you the option choose cash pick up service (like Azimo or Western Union).
+Some money transfer companies give you the option to choose a cash pick up service (like Azimo or Western Union).

-I don’t recommend pickup option over the online bank to bank transfer.
+I don’t recommend the pickup option over the online bank to bank transfer.

-Cash pick up services might be fast but not the cheapest when it comes to getting the best deal on your money transfer so worth keeping that in mind when you choose the cash pick-up option.
+Why?
+Cash pick up services might be fast but not the cheapest when it comes to getting the best deal on your money transfer, so worth keeping that in mind when you choose the cash pick-up option.

 And also, the “fast” part is no longer unique to cash pick up services.
 As technology advances, the time it takes for money to reach overseas will keep improving.